Medically reviewed by Dr. Tamara Neuhaus MD

 So what can you do from home to ease your stress, and in the process, your menopause symptoms?

 Well, there are actually lifestyle adjustments you can make that may help.
-God knows, we’ve all been making lots of those in the past few weeks.
+God knows, we’ve all been making lots of those this year.
 So why not add a few more into the mix?

 Sleep disruption is common during menopause.
 Here are some general tips for improving your sleep: